College Credit Overview

 To earn 3 hours of college credit, students need to complete the following:

-- Submit the Understanding the Faith CC Coursework Form or the Understanding the Times CC Coursework Form and copies of each Unit Test to Summit Ministries postmarked by June 01, 2018 (do not submit any other assignments)
+- Submit the Understanding The Faith CC Coursework Form or the Understanding The Times CC Coursework Form and copies of each Unit Test and quiz to Summit Ministries postmarked by June 01, 2019 (do not submit any other assignments).
+Note: Students are not required to take every quiz.
+However, each quiz taken will need to be submitted and should be recorded and calculated as 20% of the final college credit score.

-To ensure objectivity, college credit grades will be based solely on test scores, not on any of the other assignments.
-Teachers will need to keep copies of the unit tests to mail with the Coursework Form.
+To ensure objectivity, college credit grades will be based solely on test scores and quizzes, not on any of the other assignments.
+Teachers will need to keep copies of the unit tests and quizzes to mail with the Coursework Form.
 Bryan College uses the following grading scale:

 93–100% = A | 90–92% = A- | 87–89% = B+ | 83–86% = B | 80–82% = B- | 77–79% = C+ | 73–76% = C | 70–72% = C- | 69% or below = NC